 abstract

-I am a PhD candidate in the Department of Linguistics at Stony Brook University.
+I am an Instructor in the Department of Linguistics at the University of Illinois Urbana-Champaign and a PhD candidate in the Department of Linguistics at Stony Brook University.
 I am also affiliated with the Institute for Advanced Computational Science.
 My research interests include the phonetics-phonology interface, phonological representations, and computational/model-theoretic phonology.
 I am advised by Jeffrey Heinz.
 Before attending Stony Brook, I received my MA and BA in Linguistics from Michigan State University where I was advised by Karthik Durvasula.
 You can find a current copy of my CV here.
-If you would like to find out more information about me, please look around this website or send me an e-mail: scott[dot]nelson[at]stonybrook[dot]edu.
+If you would like to find out more information about me, please look around this website or send me an e-mail: sjnelson[at]illinois[dot]edu.

 When I’m not doing linguistics, I like to {write,record,perform,listen to} music.
 I spent a decade of my life traveling around in a van with my friends performing music for strangers.
 My love for all things sound is ultimately what drew me to phonetics and phonology.